tudorflanja/dog-breed-viewer/README.md

 - **Jetpack Compose Team** – Modern UI toolkit
 - **Android Developers Community** – Guides, samples, and libraries

-Thank you for checking out the project!
-Feel free to ⭐ star the repo if you found it useful.

 ---

-This project was completed as part of my studies at the Technical University of Cluj-Napoca (UTCN) 🎓.
+This project was completed for the User Interface Design course, as part of my studies at the Technical University of Cluj-Napoca (UTCN) 🎓.